learn-co-curriculum/phrg-js-object-oriented-this-walkthrough-readme/README.md

 // 'function'
 ```

-And have the `greeting` property point to a function.
+And have the `greet` property point to a function.
 Because this `greet` property on our object points to a function, we call the property a method.
 Ok, so because the `greet` property is a method, we know that when we call `person.greet()` the object receiving the method call equals `person`.
 Let's modify our `greet` function and see that:

 ```javascript